top of page

 IWGP Women’s Championship: Syuri (Won on October 13, 2025)

-Created by NJPW, but since it is mostly chased by Stardom talent, it is included here, too.
+This belt was created by NJPW, but since it is mostly chased and held by Stardom talent, it is included here, too.

 Also a NJPW creation.
-There’s not really a key difference between this and the IWGP belt besides the STRONG belt was made with their STRONG series in mind (NJPW events in America).
+There’s not really a key difference between this and the IWGP belt besides the STRONG belt was made with NJPW's STRONG series (shows in America) in mind.
+You can also argue that the IWGP is a bit more prestigious.

 Roster

 Stardom hosts some of the most charismatic, colorful, and talented wrestlers on the planet.
 The promotion is built around its factions, so this is an introduction to all the unique groups, their members, and some of the tag teams.
-Freelance workers and wrestlers from other promotions sometimes pop, but here are the signed talent or people you’ll regularly see, and some background info, such as individual's title history.
+Freelance workers and wrestlers from other promotions sometimes pop up, but here are the signed talent or people you’ll regularly see.

 H.A.T.E.